tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 generally to achieve a similar purpose.
 Besides those general constructs, it has a variety of specific constructs used for looping and iteration that could be called "iteration combinators".
-This article explain how specific iteration combinators can be replaced by the general ones, and suggests conditions under which you might choose to do so.
+This article explains how specific iteration combinators can be replaced by the general ones, and suggests conditions under which you might choose to do so.